10RootOrg/risx-mssp-python/README.md

-בהצלחה!
 This version is a modified version of the original code